 Ultimately, our pursuit of a lasting peace should lead us to a radical, pure forgiveness of “the other” – a forgiveness that asks nothing from the recipient.
 Is such forgiveness possible?
 Is it too good to be true?
 How do we forgive Ho Chi Minh or Pol Pot or Lyndon Baines Johnson or Richard M. Nixon?
 Nguyen responds to the skeptic in all of us with the following statement.
 “Why is it possible to murder millions and yet impossible to imagine pure forgiveness…?
 Shouldn’t mass murder be impossible? …It is perpetual war that is unrealistic.
 Perpetual war is madness, engineered in the national language of bureaucracy and the high-flown rhetoric of nationalism and sacrifice, operating through campaigns that could lead to human extermination.
 This madness can only be matched by the logic of perpetual peace and the excessive, utopian commitment to a pure forgiveness, which the species needs to survive.
 If we wish to live, we need a realism of the impossible.”

 Nguyen concludes by pointing out that neither the Americans, Vietnamese, Cambodians, nor Lao have attained just memory, just forgetting (forgetting without obscuring one’s own inhumanity) or pure forgiveness.
-The Americans continue to deify their veterans and deny the incredible devastation and death they unleashed across Indochina; the Vietnamese Communists still wrap themselves in victimhood; the Viet Kieu in America, Australia, and elsewhere remained aggrieved; the Cambodians haven’t reckoned with the crimes of the Khmer Rouge; and the Pathet Lao and Hmong blame each other for the disaster that befell Laos.
+The Americans continue to deify their veterans and deny the devastation and death they unleashed across Indochina; the Vietnamese Communists still wrap themselves in victimhood; the Viet Kieu in America, Australia, and elsewhere remain aggrieved; the Cambodians haven’t reckoned with the crimes of the Khmer Rouge; and neither the Pathet Lao nor Hmong take any responsibility for the disaster that befell Laos.
 To make matters worse, every national participant in the wars for Indochina continues to jockey for resources, political influence, and competitive advantage within the region.
 Unfortunately, the war machine, and its supporting ideologies, marches on.

 Nguyen, Nothing Ever Dies, 290-291.